Saju159/YTMediaTool/README.md

 #### SMLD Quick Download Format
  - This format allows the user to download smaller quantities of songs at a time.
  - This format has one major benefit to Basic Page.
 It adds metadata to songs.
 The program tries to get a name for the album from the Music Brainz API.
  - Simply select your download directory and SMLD will automatically create a file with instructions on how to use the format.
-Write the name of the artist and the song separated by a comma (ARTIST,SONG).
+Write the name of the artist and the song separated by a comma (ARTIST,SONG1,SONG2,SONG3...).

 ### Installation
 Installation of this program is very simple.